-The Dorsal D-ring (as indicated by the arrow and the letter 'A') is the only point on the harness to which a fall arrest lanyard can be attached.
+The Dorsal D-ring is the only point on the harness to which a fall arrest lanyard can be attached.

 Pregnant women and persons with a total body weight of less than 32 kg.
 (70 lb.), should not use this equipment.